mapbox/eslint-config-mapbox/readme.md

 ### With Prettier

-If you are using [Prettier](https://prettier.io/) to format your JS, add [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier) at the end of your `"extends"` array.
+If you are using [Prettier](https://prettier.io/) to format your JS, install [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier) and add it at the end of your `"extends"` array.
 It will turn off all ESLint rules related to the code-style preferences that Prettier already addresses.